wagtail-nest/wagtail-personalisation/docs/usage_guide.rst

 4. Define your segment rules.

-    Wagxperience comes with a basic set of rules that allow you to get started quickly.
+    Wagxperience comes with a basic set of rules :doc:`default_rules` that allow you to get started quickly.
 The rules you define will be evaluated once a visitor makes a request to your application.

 5. Save your segment.